GabeBarrera/TheSabroso/README.md

 Hover a pin to open its popup.
 Click "Open profile →" or "Open note →" for the full detail view.

 **Recipes** — searchable list with a detail panel.
 Select a recipe in the sidebar to read the full ingredients and method.
+Use the clipboard button in the recipe header to add its ingredients to your grocery list, then open the list via the notepad button in the bottom dock.

 ---